Aeldit/D3P/README.md

 ## Detailed explanation

+This program takes a Datapack directory as input and for each Minecraft version found in `.mcfunction` files, a directory with the name of the version will be created.

 This directory will contain the same files and folders as the Datapack given as argument, but the `.mcfunction` files will be preprocessed before.